Code-Sharp/WampSharp.net/content/Release-notes/WampSharp-v1.2.6.41-beta-release-notes.md

 ### Event Retention support

 From this version WampSharp supports [Event Retention](https://github.com/wamp-proto/wamp-proto/blob/da34d9bd833beeb6f9cc8bc89faf8138d710aa78/rfc/text/advanced/ap_pubsub_event_retention.md), both on router-side and on client-side.
-This feature allows new subscribers of a given topic to receive upon their subscription the lastest retained event published to the topic before they subscribed to it.
+This feature allows new subscribers of a given topic to receive upon subscribe the lastest retained event published to the topic before they subscribed to it.

 A subscriber can indicate that it is interested in getting the retained event by specifying `GetRetained = true` in the SubscribeOptions argument.